SamsungDForum/JuvoPlayer/README.md

 2. Known issues:
 * RTP/RTSP playback does not start (regresion)
 * Not enoght memory for UHD Widevine DRMed video (Tears of steel)
-* Multitasking - switching between running apps - video sometimes do not recover
+* Multitasking - switching between runing apps - video sometimes do not recover

 **JuvoPlayer 1.4.4 (beta)**
 1. Features: